nino-triandafilidis/coronary-anomaly-analytics/README.md

 - Vite development-server middleware for local parsed-report files
 - Browser `localStorage` for the optional historical-frequency corpus
 - Python regex classifier for STARR cohort preparation
+- Vitest for parser, resolver, and feature-normalization tests

 ## Getting Started